KLIA East @ Labu: Background

 Prior to the proposed airport, AirAsia is operating from the LCC terminal of the Kuala Lumpur International Airport.
 The terminal was initially built with a design capacity of up to 10 million passengers a year which further extension to 15 million passengers a year.
 It was built on a fast-track basis starting in June 2005 and opened six months later.
 The site was actually meant for a cargo facility with aprons for aircraft already built.

 Demand for AirAsia has caused a surge in the usage of LCC terminal which resulted in almost 9.5 million passengers in 2007.
 AirAsia was looking for room to expand its operations and decided to use a purpose-built low-cost carrier airport at a site near the current airport.
 It was reported in December 2008 that Sime Darby, the land owner for the new airport and AirAsia has given a green light for the building of the new airport in Labu, Negeri Sembilan.
 It was reported that the cost of building the airport will be totally privately funded by both AirAsia and Sime Darby.

-The proposal and the speed of the cabinet giving it a green light has attracted many critics, including the former Prime Minister of Malaysia, Tun Dr. Mahathir Mohammed.
+The proposal and the speed of the cabinet giving it a green light has attracted many critics, including the former Prime Minister of Malaysia, Mahathir Mohamad.
 Arguments against the airport include duplication of facilities with the new airport and KLIA, questioning the issues on the airport will be privately funded, as some facilities such as access road may need to be borne by the government and also proximity between the two airports.

-Finally, the criticism has made the cabinet reconsider the issue, with the Deputy Prime Minister Datuk Seri Najib Razak asking AirAsia to present their case to him and other cabinet ministers and the airport operator Malaysia Airports.
+Finally, the criticism has made the cabinet reconsider the issue, with the Deputy Prime Minister Najib Razak asking AirAsia to present their case to him and other cabinet ministers and the airport operator Malaysia Airports.
 After the presentation, the cabinet decided that the proposal is off and asked AirAsia to work with the airport operator to build a new LCC Terminal inside KLIA.

 Although there were talks that the decision on the airport has not been finalized yet, Deputy Prime Minister clarify that the project would not commence as Sime Darby lacks funds to initiate infrastructure.
 He also confirmed that the new LCC terminal will be built within the Kuala Lumpur International Airport.